Vufoo/MazeGenerator-Solver/README.md

 # MazeGenerator-Solver by Brandon Vu
-Generates maze of row and column size and solves it.
+Generates maze of row and column size and finds path from start to exit.
 Implements iterative maze generation algorithm and dijkstra's algorithm to find path.